rithan2001/Database-to-shortlist-Universities_VLSI-only-/readme.md

 ## Hello peeps, This is Rithan from NIT trichy (ECE) >> Glimpse of my interaction with industry experts and senior talks.
-Hope it kick starts your search & reasearch towards MS in VLSI.
+Hope it kick starts your search for Master program in VLSI (US).
 All the following information provided is just my opinion & insights from industry experts.

 https://docs.google.com/spreadsheets/d/1ymeeIx45pdBfr4CKgHPWDiYS039Vcn9tY65o4ho1qjQ/edit?usp=sharing